Las Vegas Drug Attorney

 A first offense of possessing a schedule V drug is a category E felony.
 First-time offenders have a good chance of getting the charges dismissed through meeting probationary requirements set by the court.
 A second or subsequent offense is charged as a category D felony.
 Penalties for schedule V drug possession can include:

 If you have been charged with a drug crime, do not wait a moment longer to contact our skilled Las Vegas drug crime lawyer.

-For personalized legal advocacy, reach out to our Las Vegas drug crimes attorney today at (702) 979-7772.
+For personalized legal advocacy, reach out to our drug attorney in Las Vegas today at (702) 979-7772.
 Schedule your free consultation.

 My case was basically dismissed because he listened and fought for me!- Crystal B.

 I have recommended the law office of Kenneth G. Frizzell III to my family and friends for legal matters big and small.- Sara K.

 He's straight-forward, and is guaranteed to get you the best results for your situation.- Robin W.